willemvb/zoom.js/README.md

 [Original license](https://raw.githubusercontent.com/fat/zoom.js/master/MIT-LICENSE.txt)

 This is a fork of the original zoom.js implementation by @fat.
-Copyrights for the original project are held by @fat.
-All other copyright for changes in the fork are held by Nishanth Shanmugham.
+Copyrights for the original project are held by @fat and Nishanth Shanmugham.

 Copyright (c) 2013 @fat
 The MIT License.
 Copyright © 2016 Nishanth Shanmugham.